Steak and Onion Foldovers

 Next, prepare the dough.

 Sieve the flour and add the salt, baking powder, yeast n oil.
-Warm the water/milk and then add gradually into the flour whilst kneading until you have a soft but firm dough.
+Heat the water/milk as much as you can tolerate for kneading.
+The hotter the liquid, the softer the bun.
+Add the water gradually into the flour whilst kneading until you have a soft but firm dough.
 Knead the dough, pounding it as much as you can to give the buns a delicately soft texture.
 The more you knead the better the result.

 Put the dough into a lightly-oiled spacious bowl and turn it over in the bowl once so that the little oil covers the dough all over.
 Cover the bowl with a damp warm towel and let the dough rise for about half an hour to 45 mins.